 You have 10 options below, so the recommendation is to choose between 2-4 exercises that feel good to you.
 Do them at least every other day for 4 weeks to start.
 To see the best results, you want to continue for up to 8-10 weeks.
 Ideally these would just become a part of your daily routine….for life.

 This blog is reader supported and may contain links to products we trust.
 We may make a small commission when you purchase through our links.

-If you are dealing with significant and chronic ankle pain, it’s important to dissipate some of that pain before we get started.
+If you are dealing with significant and chronic ankle pain, it’s important to dissipate some of that pain before getting started with movement.

 If you are fearful to try some of the exercises because you are not confident in your ankle, that’s important to address too.

-So how do we manage both of these before we try these exercises?
+So how do you manage both of these before trying these exercises?

 My favorite chronic ankle pain relieving tool is a compression sock.
 You do want to stay away from hard braces because those begin to work for your muscles, allowing them to get off easy and thus become weak.